angomezu/Cloud-Based-BI-ETL-Automation-for-Real-Estate-Company/README.md

 **Example: Python Script for Initial Lead Ingestion** This script paginates through the entire history of the `leads` endpoint, handles timezone conversions for critical date fields, and stores the results in a local SQLite database before final upload.
 A similar process was run for each of the three company accounts.

+### Ongoing Data Synchronization via Webhooks

+After the initial historical backfill, all ongoing data updates are handled in **real-time using webhooks** configured between noCRM and the Flask API hosted on Render.
+This approach bypasses the need for daily API calls, ensuring that any change in the CRM is reflected in the PostgreSQL database within seconds.

+Four key webhooks are configured for each of the three company offices, which trigger on specific CRM events.
+Each webhook populates a corresponding table in the database to log the event and store its full JSON payload for traceability.

+This is an example of how the script to get the Initial Lead Ingestion using the API looks:

 ```python
 import requests